Snorkeling: Safety

-If snorkelers dive under the water for too long they can suffer Shallow-water blackout.
-This can be fatal if there is no buddy available to pull them to the surface.

 Dehydration is another concern.
 Hydrating well before entering the water is highly recommended, especially if one intends to snorkel for several hours.
 Proper hydration also prevents cramps.
 Snorkelers who hyperventilate to extend sub-surface time can experience hypocapnia if they hyperventilate prior to submerging.
 This can in turn lead to "shallow water blackout".
 Snorkeling with a buddy and remaining aware of the buddy's condition at all times may help avoid these difficulties.

 When snorkeling on or near coral reefs, care must be exercised to avoid contact with the delicate (and sometimes sharp or stinging) coral, and its venomous inhabitants, usually by wearing protective gloves and being careful of one's environment.
 Coral scrapes and cuts often require specialized first aid treatment and potentially, emergency medical treatment to avoid infection.
 Booties and surf shoes are especially useful as they allow trekking over reefs exposed by low tide, to access drop-offs or deeper waters of the outer reef—practices which are, however, considered ecologically irresponsible.

 Contact with coral should always be avoided, because even boulder corals are fragile.
 Fin contact is a well-known cause of coral reef degradation.

 Another safety concern is interaction and contact with the marine life during encounters.
 While seals and sea turtles can seem harmless and docile, they can become alarmed if approached or feel threatened.
 Some creatures, like moray eels, can hide in coral crevices and holes and may bite fingers in response to prodding.
 For these reasons, snorkeling websites often recommend an "observe but don't touch" etiquette when snorkeling.

 Snorkeling locations

 Snorkeling is possible in almost any body of water, but snorkelers are more likely to be found in locations where the water is warm, waves are small and there is something particularly interesting to see near the surface such as a reef or a shipwreck.

 Generally shallow reefs ranging from 1 to 4 m are favored by snorkelers.
-Enough water cover to swim over the top without kicking the bottom is needed, but shallow structure can be approached from the sides.
+Enough water cover to swim over the top without kicking the bottom is needed, but isolated shallow structure can be approached from the sides.
 Deeper reefs can also be explored, but repeated breath-holding to dive to those depths limits the number of practitioners, and raises the bar on the required fitness and skill level.
 Risk increases with increased depth and duration of the breath-hold excursions from the surface.

 Some less commonly snorkeled bodies of water include sinkholes, lakes and rivers.

 Snorkeling locations are often listed and described in publications promoting both diving and snorkeling in a particular region.
 Lonely Planet has published many of these, including several focusing on nations in the Caribbean.
+The Great Barrier Reef, Mexico, Belize, Bonaire, the Bahamas, Galápagos Islands, Hawaiian Islands and Indonesia are some of the most loved snorkeling destinations in the world.